NullDesk/ticketdesk/README.md

    - Database Management
    - Demo / Seed Data Management
    - Improved Email Settings and Diagnostics
- - Azure Deployability and Scaling
+ - Azure Deployability and Scaling (optional)
    - Email distribution managed by Azure WebJobs
    - Search powered by Azure Search Services
    - Attachments Stored in Azure Storage
    - Data hosted in Azure SQL

+Limitations:
+> TicketDesk 2.5 will NOT include direct support for on-premise Active Directory integration.
+It will ship initially with support only for local user accounts, but a TD 2.6 update will follow immediately afterwards to add support for several organizational authentication options (WS-Federation, OpenID Connect, Azure AD, etc.).